carpentries/lesson-example/index.md

 This lesson shows how to use [The Carpentries]({{ site.carpentries_site}}) lesson template.
 The materials below assume familiarity with tools such as GitHub, Markdown, and Jekyll.
-For more guidance, please visit the [Technological introductions](https://carpentries.github.io/curriculum-development/technological-introductions.html) section of The Carpentries Curriculum Development Handbook.
+For more guidance, please visit the [Technological introductions][tech-intro] section of The Carpentries Curriculum Development Handbook.

 For guidelines on how to help improve our lessons and this template,